jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r-basics-grouping.md

 #'
 #' $names
 #' [1] "Sepal.Length" "Sepal.Width"  "Petal.Length" "Petal.Width"  "Species"

 {% endhighlight %}

 ### group_by() - multiple grouping column

-Grouping can also be applied based on multiple columns.
-Lets add a new column to `df` to use for grouping. `Big.Petal` will add a logical value base don whether `Petal.Length` and `Petal.Width` are above average.
+Grouping can also be applied across multiple columns.
+Lets add a new column to `df` which we use for grouping.
+The new column, `Big.Petal`, will add a logical value based on whether `Petal.Length` and `Petal.Width` are above average.

 {% highlight r %}

 df$Big.Petal <- df$Petal.Length > mean(df$Petal.Length) & df$Petal.Width > mean(df$Petal.Width)

 print(df)